-Willy Barreno knows the forces that drive Guatemalans north, and he also knows how hard it is to return.
-Barreno returned to Guatemala from the U.S. in 2010, with 14 years of experience cooking in successful restaurants from New Mexico to Chicago.
-Back in Quetzaltenango, he opened his own restaurant, La Red, serving Mexican dishes infused with Guatemalan flavors and ingredients.
-He dreamed of using produce from local farmers and employing many other returned migrants.
+Willy Barreno views his life story as a cautionary tale for Guatemala.
+Barreno, a former migrant, returned to Guatemala from the U.S. in 2010, with 14 years of experience cooking in restaurants from New Mexico to Chicago.
+Back in Quetzaltenango, he opened his own restaurant, La Red, serving Mexican dishes infused with Guatemalan flavors.
+He dreamed of using produce from local farmers and employing other returned migrants.
 But today La Red is hanging by a thread.
 Barreno says he relies on donations from friends and family to keep it open week to week.
-“This is the worst failure of my life,” he tells TIME over a Zoom call, shaking his head.
+“This is the worst failure of my life,” he tells TIME over a Zoom call.

-Barreno says businesses like his have struggled to compete with the major U.S. chains, like Taco Bell, McDonald’s, and Domino’s, that have proliferated in his city since he left in 1996.
-And he says the government has failed to support the growth of Guatemalan businesses, focusing instead on attracting foreign companies, like Walmart.
+Barreno says businesses like his have struggled to compete with the major U.S. chains—such as Taco Bell, McDonald’s, and Domino’s—that have proliferated in Guatemala since he left in 1996.
+He complains that the government has failed to support the growth of domestic businesses, focusing instead on attracting foreign companies, like Walmart.
 Most things in Quetzaltenango come from the U.S.: the clothes in its many thrift stores, the electronics in its markets, the old cars on its streets, the money in people’s pockets.

 “Remittances are like rain,” Barreno says.
 “Right now it’s raining a lot, but the rain comes from the sea—the U.S.—and the money all goes back there eventually.
 None of it stays here to develop the local economy.
 So none of the people want to stay either.”

-The economics are stark.
-The average monthly minimum wage in Guatemala is around $420, compared with almost $2,600 before tax in California.
+The calculation for a young person considering migrating from Guatemala is stark.
+The average monthly minimum wage in the country is around $420, compared with almost $2,600 before tax in California.
 Pandemic–related business closures have made even those who were relatively well-off consider migrating, says Rosario Martinez, a researcher at the Guatemala City chapter of the Latin American Social Sciences Institute.
 “For a long time it was mostly poorer women from rural areas with little education who would go to work in cleaning,” she says.
 “Now we’re seeing professionals, people with midlevel studies or even university degrees, that because of the pandemic lost their jobs.
 We’re losing our youth.”

-But only one-fifth of Guatemalan migrants to the U.S. intend to move there permanently, according to a 2018 survey by the Inter-American Development Bank (IDB); that’s compared with half of Salvadorans and one third of Hondurans.
+The decision to leave is not always permanent.
+Only one-fifth of Guatemalan migrants to the U.S. intend to move there for good, according to a 2018 survey by the Inter-American Development Bank (IDB); that’s compared with half of Salvadorans and one third of Hondurans.
 Most Guatemalans, migration experts say, plan to spend only a few years earning money to pay for their children’s education or help their parents build a house, and then return to a new and better life.
 Barán, who worked as a hotel maid in Washington, D.C., during her early years in the U.S., sent her mother money for a “small, humble” house and to invest in local businesses, which Danny now runs.
 Barán now lives with her other three children in Arlington, Va., and works mostly as a notary.
 She’s not sure if she’ll return, but if she did, she could have a comfortable life.

-It doesn’t always work out that way.
+It doesn’t always work out that way, though.
 “I’ve heard so many painful stories from friends who return home after years and get the shock of their lives when they find their family has spent everything,” Barán says.

+It’s not easy for migrants’ families to put aside cash.
+According to the IDB, remittances make up almost half of household income for those who receive them, and are crucial for covering the cost of food, clothes, and other necessities.
 A 2020 study by the U.N.
 Economic Commission for Latin America- and the Caribbean, based on surveys in a southern Guatemalan region, found that 57.1% of remittances go toward daily consumption, with 8.2% spent on building or renting homes, and only 5.4% invested or saved.
-The money spent on consumption is hardly wasted: remittances make up almost half of household income for those who receive them, according to the IDB, crucial for covering the cost of food, clothes, and other necessities.

-But a lack of financial education can reduce the returns that migrants and their families make on their remittances, says Rut Urizar, financial-education coordinator at the Inter-American Dialogue, a think tank.
-Ill-fated remittance architecture is a key example, Urizar says, because saving money to build a home is often the first goal for migrants arriving in the U.S. But some recipients lack experience handling large sums.
-One young mother whom the Dialogue consulted with in Huehuetenango cried after burning through around $13,000 sent by her husband in a year.
+You can hardly call cash spent on daily consumption wasted.
+But a lack of financial education can reduce the returns that migrants and their families make on their remittances, says Rut Urizar, financial education coordinator at the Inter-American Dialogue, a think tank.
+Ill-fated remittance architecture is a key example, Urizar says, because saving money to build a home is often the first goal for migrants arriving in the U.S. Some recipients also lack experience handling large sums.
+One young mother whom the Dialogue consulted with in Huehuetenango had burnt through around $13,000 sent by her husband in a year.
 “She was looking after her 3-year-old daughter, and the daughter had an iPhone.
 And she said it’s the second phone, because the girl broke the first one,” Urizar says.
+“She was in tears.”

 This kind of financial education works because it speaks to people in their language, says Jorge Mario de León, who has been consulting since 2016 out of a branch of Micoope, a savings and credit union, in Salcajá, Quetzaltenango.
 Sometimes that’s literal: the multilingual team offers sessions in Spanish and in local Indigenous languages like Mam and K’iche’.
 But educators also use their cultural knowledge of their communities to connect and drive their message home.